Alexander

 field in the entire medium or a portion thereof that has the

-in the part of the medium that is targeted.
+microorganisms in the part of the medium that is targeted.
+The

+electrical fields can be produced through reacting electrodes in

+or by induction electromagnetic field.
 The electrical fields

-can be produced through reacting electrodes in contact with the

-electromagnetic field.
-The electrical fields which are produced

-can vary as a function of time and space and depend on the
+which are produced can vary as a function of time and space and

-electromagnetic boundary conditions set from the exterior of the
+depend on the electromagnetic boundary conditions set from the

-system as well as the electrical properties of the solution.
+exterior of the system as well as the electrical properties of

 [0062] In accordance with the above specified principles, the